Copyright © 2020 Emergency Stairs

 – Liu Xiaoyi

 The Postdramatic Series is a series of three plays that sets to challenge the existing framework of theatre making in Singapore.

-Between 2017 and 2019, Emergency Stairs produced a series of three plays, Offending the Audience, Einstein in the Carpark and FOUR FOUR EIGHT under the Postdramatic Series presented by Esplanade for the Huayi-Chinese Festival of Arts.
-The series challenged the audience’s pre-conception and expectation of what time, space and body mean within the framework of a performance, and was also an artistic exploration and deliberation of what, how and who also constitute a performance in the context of the contemporary Singapore theatre.
+Between 2017 and 2019, Emergency Stairs produced a series of three plays, Offending the Audience, Einstein in the Carpark and Four Four Eight under the Postdramatic Series presented by Esplanade for the Huayi-Chinese Festival of Arts.
+The series challenged the audience’s pre-conception and expectation of what time, space and body mean within the framework of a performance, and was also an artistic exploration and deliberation of what, how and who constitute a performance in the context of the contemporary Singapore theatre.

-Prevalent in the West, the Postdramatic form remains uncommon in our arts scene.
-Therefore, the three plays presented by the Emergency Stairs brought forth polarising responses and heated discussions at that time.
+Liu Xiaoyi’s Postdramatic Series is actually a new deconstruction of the so-called Postdramatic theatre, which is why theater critics call this trilogy “Post-postdramatic Theatre”.
+The three plays presented by the Emergency Stairs brought forth polarising responses and heated discussions at that time.